Crystallographic restriction theorem

-The crystallographic restriction theorem in its basic form was based on the observation that the rotational symmetries of a crystal are usually limited to 2-fold, 3-fold, 4-fold, and 6-fold.
+The crystallographic restriction theorem characterizes the possible orders of rotational symmetry in a lattice.
+In 2 or 3 dimensions, the rotational symmetries are restricted to 2-fold, 3-fold, 4-fold, and 6-fold.

+The theorem's name comes from geological crystals, whose rotational symmetries are generally limited to these same values.
 However, quasicrystals can occur with other diffraction pattern symmetries, such as 5-fold; these were not discovered until 1982 by Dan Shechtman.

 Crystals are modeled as discrete lattices, generated by a list of independent finite translations (Coxeter 1989).
 Because discreteness requires that the spacings between lattice points have a lower bound, the group of rotational symmetries of the lattice at any point must be a finite group (alternatively, the point is the only system allowing for infinite rotational symmetry).
 The strength of the theorem is that not all finite groups are compatible with a discrete lattice; in any dimension, we will have only a finite number of compatible groups.

 Dimensions 2 and 3

 The special cases of 2D (wallpaper groups) and 3D (space groups) are most heavily used in applications, and they can be treated together.